Why Governance Models Matter - NBR

-Not all SMEs will need governance, of course.
-A board structure for the local dairy or neighbourhood café would be overkill, but for those companies that are serious about expanding, a board is essential.
+Not all SMEs will need a board governance framework, of course.
+A board structure for the local dairy or neighbourhood café would be overkill, but for those companies that are serious about expanding, a CEO and key board members are essential.

-So how do you put one together and how do you make sure it doesn’t get in the way of you doing your day job?
+How do you put a board together and how do you make sure it doesn’t get in the way of you doing your day job?

 Simon Telfer set up Appoint Better Boards to help commercial and for-purpose organisations find the right director mix.
 Simon has a wealth of experience with boards and with the governance process and is helping SMEs in this area.
-If you’re setting up a board for the first time, or simply considering getting governance advice, Appoint can help you out.
+If you’re setting up a board for the first time, or simply considering getting governance advice and best practice, Appoint can help you out.